Previous Topic

 Book Index

-Effects of Wind Uplift, Upper Levels, and Adjacent Openings
+Other Load Types, Upper Levels, and Adjacent Openings

-For simplicity, the examples in Dead Load Completely Counteracts Overturning and Dead Load Does Not Completely Counteract Overturning do not consider the effect of wind uplift loads, or hold-down or compression forces transferred from the level above or from neighboring openings.
-The following explains how these factors are considered, without getting into detailed calculations.
+For simplicity, the examples in Dead Load Completely Counteracts Overturning and Dead Load Does Not Completely Counteract Overturning do not consider the effect of wind uplift loads, hold-down or compression forces transferred from the level above or from neighboring openings, or vertical earthquake loads.

 Dead Load Does not Completely Counteract Overturning